Parisasuchdev/python_tutorial_2025/README.md

 | 18 | Anaconda - Installation and Using Conda | Set up environments and manage packages using Anaconda | [Link]() |
 | 20 | Jupyter Notebook - Introduction, Setup, and Walkthrough | Learn to use Jupyter for interactive development and documentation | [Link]() |
 | 24 | Web Scraping with BeautifulSoup and Requests | Learn to scrape and extract data from websites | [Link]() |

-### Final Project

-**Goal:** Build a web scraper that extracts data from a website and saves it to a CSV file using Jupyter Notebook.

-**Requirements:**
-- Use `requests` to access web content
-- Use `BeautifulSoup` to parse HTML
-- Write extracted data to a `.csv` file
-- Present your script in a clean and commented Jupyter Notebook

 ---